sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 > Upgrading from version 1.x to version 2.x is a major update and has breaking changes.
 Some **settings data will be lost** and **re-setup the plugin** after the upgrade is required.
 >
 > **Please upgrade wisely and carefully.**

+= 2.2.0 =

+* Fix - Fixed the broken settings panel in WooCommerce version 8.4.0 and newer.

 = 2.1.16 =